Lagrangian Index Policy for Restless Bandits with Average Reward: Introduction

 \\ This is possible because both the objective function and the constrained function are separable in the arms.
 We assume that these individual MDPs are irreducible under all stationary policies.

 Define the `Q-values' $Q^i(x,u), \ i=1,...,N, \ x \in S, \ u \in \U$, by

 Let us now define the {\it Lagrangian index} for the chains as follows:

-This is the same as the `LP-index' of \cite{Gast}, because the LP formulation and the Lagrangian formulation for $(P_1)$ are equivalent.
+This is same as the `LP-index' of \cite{Gast}, because the LP formulation and the Lagrangian formulation for $(P_1)$ are equivalent.
 The Lagrangian index also belongs to the set of {\it priority policies} defined in \cite{Verloop}. \\

 Compare this with the Whittle index which is based on a subsidy $\lambda$ given for staying passive, and the index for state $x$ is the value of subsidy that makes the active and passive modes equally desirable.
-In particular, while its definition is the same as above, the Q-values in this case depend on the subsidy $\lambda$.
+In particular, the Q-values in this case depend on the subsidy $\lambda$.
 If we denote this dependence explicitly by writing $Q^i_\lambda(x,u)$ for the Q-values, then the Whittle index for state $x$ is that value of $\lambda=\lambda(x)$ for which $\lambda$ is a solution of $Q^i_\lambda(x,1) - Q^i_\lambda(x,0)=0$.
+This is precisely the condition under which both control choices are equally preferred, because their Q-values coincide.
+This is a system of equations that needs to be solved for \textit{each} $x$.
+This requires a separate iterative scheme for each state $x$ unless some other method allows one to explicitly compute the Whittle indices directly.
+This is usually not possible or easy without some additional structural properties in the problem that facilitate this route.

 In contrast, the Lagrangian index for $x$ would correspond to $\gamma^i(x) = Q^i_{\lambda_*}(x,1) - Q^i_{\lambda_*}(x,0)$.
-This makes the computation of Lagrangian index much easier.\\
+This makes the computation of Lagrangian index much easier.
+Specifically, it needs a single scalar `dual' iteration in the primal-dual scheme.
+Compare this with the situation for Whittle index, where, except for the cases such as \cite{Avrachenkov} where an explicit expression for Whittle index is available (and these are relatively very few), one needs one such iteration for \textit{each} state \cite{Avrachenkov2}. \\